zcvele/OfficeDocs-SkypeForBusiness/Teams/setup-calendar-syncing-with-google-workspace.md

 # Set up calendar syncing between Google Workspace and Microsoft Teams for your small or medium business

 If your small or medium business relies on Google Workspace for email and calendaring, you can enable bidirectional syncing with Microsoft Teams.
-Enabling sync reduces missed meetings and simplifies meeting management by ensuring events created in either platform are seamlessly reflected in both.
+Enabling sync reduces missed meetings and simplifies meeting management by ensuring events and meeting responses created in either platform are seamlessly reflected in both.

 > [!NOTE]
-> Currently, this set up is only available to small and medium business administrators with a Teams Essentials license and using Google Workspace for email and calendaring.
+> Currently, this set up is only available to small and medium business administrators with a Teams Essentials license and using Google Workspace with a custom domain for email and calendaring.

 ## Prerequisites

 - Be assigned [Microsoft Global Admin role](/microsoft-365/admin/add-users/about-admin-roles) with a Teams Essentials license.
 - Be sure all of your users added in Microsoft directory for whom you want to enable calendar sync for have licenses assigned.
-- Be sure that all users in the Microsoft directory for whom you want to enable calendar synchronization have a Microsoft subscription license assigned.
 - Have the login credentials for your Google Workspace admin account ([admin.google.com](https://accounts.google.com)).
 - Have the login credentials for your custom business domain host website (for example, GoDaddy).